SunTrust to stop financing companies that manage private prisons

 SunTrust is one of several banks that have underwritten bonds or syndicated loans for at least one of the major private prison operators in the United States, CoreCivic Inc and GEO Group Inc.

-In 2018, banks, including Bank of America Corp (BAC.N) and Wells Fargo & Co (WFC.N), raised roughly $1.8 billion in debt over three deals for CoreCivic and GEO Group, according to Refinitiv data.
+In 2018, banks, including Bank of America Corp and Wells Fargo & Co, raised roughly $1.8 billion in debt over three deals for CoreCivic and GEO Group, according to Refinitiv data.

 Banks have been under pressure to cut ties with the private prison industry since U.S. President Donald Trump’s restrictions on immigration began raising concerns about the conditions inside detention centers.
 Private detention centers account for about two-thirds of the people held by U.S. Immigration and Customs Enforcement, S&P Global Ratings estimated last year.